 The list of approved experts will be approved annually at the Annual General Meeting of the Surgical Dressing Manufacturers Association.

 The SDMA exists to serve companies who manufacture or distribute wound care and associated products within Europe with sales or distribution in the UK.
-Currently it has a membership of 17 companies and represents a combined turnover of over £1.4bn in wound care products – a significant proportion of that turnover going to export.
+Currently it has a membership of 16 companies and represents a combined turnover of over £0.5bn in wound care products.
 Member companies range in size from small family companies to major multinational organisations – but each company has an equal voice, regardless of size.
 One of the great strengths of the SDMA is the inclusive nature of its membership.

 This Code of Practice has operated very successfully for many years and has succeeded in gaining a wide level of respect.
 Although there is strong encouragement for any issues under the Code to be resolved amicably between the parties concerned, an independent expert panel is available to adjudicate when necessary.
 The Code was introduced at the request of, and with the full support of all the SDMA member companies.
-It entered its fifth revision in August 2013.
+It entered its sixth revision in February 2017.
 It is a condition of membership that companies abide by the code for promotional activities to healthcare professionals in the UK.